Why does Schr\"odinger's cat refuse to be quantic: Introduction

-{`\textit{After all, it is quantum mechanics, not classical mechanics that is generally thought to be the most fundamental theory.
-So, perhaps, the real question is not so much about the location of the quantum/classical divide rather than about whether there even is a divide.}'}
+{\textit{After all, it is quantum mechanics, not classical mechanics that is generally thought to be the most fundamental theory.
+So, perhaps, the real question is not so much about the location of the quantum/classical divide, rather than about whether there even is a divide.}}

 That is, from the difficulty of defining a classical/quantum frontier in a universal enough manner, one arrives at questioning the very existence of such a frontier.
-However, who could seriously doubt of the striking difference separating the classical and quantum worlds?
+However, who could seriously doubt of the difference separating the classical and quantum worlds?
 Shouldn't this be taken, rather, as an indication that something essential is still escaping us, some {\textit{quantum enigma}} \cite{Wolfgang}?

-To some extent at least, this is what we will try to apprehend and to initiate on the basis of the following famous example, to begin with, before proceeding with further and deeper analyses in Refs. \cite{{class/quant},{wavefunction},{PEs}}.
+This short paper aims at paving the way to an elucidation of the quantum enigma, positing that the clue to this longstanding interrogation is effectively not to be looked for in sophisticated mathematical machinery; but positing also that the `crazy behaviour' quantum objects do manifest, stands close to the nature of the quantum reality itself.
+Accordingly, an ontological questioning of this quantum nature cannot and should not be avoided \cite{Avril}.

+In order to carry out this project, the famous Schr\"odinger cat paradox will be considered, not with the purpose of presenting an exhaustive review of the matter, but focusing instead on the philosophical/ontological ideas which underpin the important attempts at its resolution; and to propose, thereby, an ontological questioning of the physical reality so efficiently described by Quantum Mechanics.
+This defines the goal of the current paper.

-In section II, the paradox is quickly recalled, within its historical cradle, the so-called Copenhagen interpretation of Quantum Mechanics which the paradox was intended to test.
-Section III begins with a reminder that this interpretation fails to provide the paradox with any clue, while, through the introduction of {\textit{Von Neumann chains}} more recent treatments have taken the original Schr\"odinger cat paradox to the archetypical discussion of a classical/quantum divide.
-The issues of the paradox are evaluated, and Section IV gathers conclusions that can be drawn from these.
-To make contact with the main text, a short Appendix summarizes the basic formal properties of entanglement.
+In section \ref{SEC:2}, the paradox is quickly recalled within its historical cradle, the so-called Copenhagen interpretation of Quantum Mechanics, which the paradox was intended to test.
+Section \ref{SEC:3} begins with a reminder that this interpretation fails to provide the paradox with any clue, while, through the introduction of {\textit{Von Neumann chains}} more recent treatments have taken the original Schr\"odinger cat paradox to the archetypical discussion of a classical/quantum divide.
+The issues raised up through these attempts at solving the paradox are evaluated, and Section \ref{SEC:4} gathers conclusions that can be drawn from these, to reach the form of an ontological interrogation.
+A conclusion summarises the essential points of this analysis.